Nexucis/es-php-index-helper/README.md

 4. to copy all documents from `myIndex_v1` to `myIndex_v2`.
 5. and finally, we need to remove the old index `myIndex_v1` and put the alias `myIndex` in the new one

-It does a lot of steps to perform, and to check.
+It takes a lot of steps and verifications to check the update is done successfully.
 That's why this Helper comes here with the following simplify method :

 ```php
  <?php